abouillot/HomeAutomation/piGateway/readme.md

 cd wiringPi
 ./build
 ```
+:warning: Ensure you properly setup the SPI interface, using `raspi-config`

 Install Mosquitto and the development libraries - based on http://mosquitto.org/2013/01/mosquitto-debian-repository

-/!\ The repository doesn't seem able to deliver the proper libmosquitto-dev package, so we will compile it at a later stage.
+:warning: The repository doesn't seem able to deliver the proper libmosquitto-dev package, so we will compile it at a later stage.
 ```
 wget http://repo.mosquitto.org/debian/mosquitto-repo.gpg.key
 sudo apt-key add mosquitto-repo.gpg.key